-- Headaches are an early sign of dehydration, as is an inability to concentrate that can be early signs of heat stroke.
-Nausea and vomiting can also accompany leading to heat exhaustion.
+- Headaches are an early sign of dehydration.
+Heat stroke can occur with prolonged sweating without a decreased body temperature, and will lead to heat exhaustion that includes nausea, vomiting, confusion, and loss of consciousness.
 Be sure that no more than 15 – 20 minutes is spent outside without access to shade and proper sun coverage like hats, sunscreen, or cooling drinks.

 - A cold compress at the back of the neck or a cool bath can bring down body temperature quickly.